 When does Mana Village open and close for tourists?

-Last Updated: March 2026
+Last Updated: June 2026

 I hope this guide helps you plan a meaningful trip to Mana Village.
-This tiny hamlet deserves more than a quick selfie at the signboard.
+This tiny hamlet at the edge of India deserves more than a quick selfie at the signboard.
 Walk through the lanes, talk to the locals, buy some handloom, trek to Vasudhara Falls, and take in the beauty of this corner of Garhwal.
 If you have been to Mana or have any questions about planning your trip, feel free to share them in the comments section below.
 You can also connect with fellow travelers in our DwD Community for real-time advice and travel partner matching.

 If you found this article useful, please share it with your friends and family who are planning a trip to Badrinath, Mana, or the Garhwal Himalayas.
 Happy travels 🙂 …